Rolling out GDPR

 Consent can now be collected in 2 ways:

-in your implementation.
+- Or if you are already collecting the email address yourself (to use with our Audience API, or to skip the first step of the checkout), you can pass the consent to us using marketing_consent: true in your implementation.
 We will work with you to make sure that your message and implementation are compliant, and monitor compliance as part of our usual quarterly reviews, as part of our regulatory requirements.

 This approach ensures that the personal data you collect is stored in a compliant manner, protecting customers from bad data practices and yourself from the expensive fines.